gaterace/mservice/README.md

 ## Data Model

-The persistent data is managed by a MySQL / MariaDB database associated with this microservice.
+The persistent data is managed by a Postgresql database associated with this microservice.

 **Claims** and associated **Claim Values** are used to create key/value pairs in the JWT for authorization.
 For example, the MService miscroservice uses the claim **acctmgt** for itself, an example claim value is **acctrw** for read/write access within